-Certain prior period amounts related to stock-based compensation expense in the statements of operations have been reclassified to conform to current period presentation.
+Certain prior period amounts for stock-based compensation related to research and development expense in the footnotes to the financial statements have been reclassified to conform to current period presentation.
 Such reclassification did not impact the Company's net loss or financial position.